 "Why don't you come to the Digital World and meet me for yourself?"

 "That would be nice I suppose but how do I get there?"
 Babel asked.
 It was just another thing to add to his bad idea list.
 "I mean, I don't really have a passport or anything."

 "Don't worry; your D-Sync will take you there."

 There was no reply, not that he had the time to get one in the first place when he suddenly became a small ball of gray light.
-As the light, he was shot right back to his home, through the window to his room and into his computer.
+As the light, he was shot right back to his house, through the window of his room and into his computer.

 August 1, 1973: Moscow, Soviet Union – 10:28 AM

 Daisy hated the sweltering heat of Moscow in the summer but she was at least grateful that it was only 23 degrees Celsius which isn't as warm as other places in the world.
 She was sitting on a park bench all alone while watching other kids her age play with their friends.